-Nurses are among the most respected and in-demand professionals in America.
+Travel nursing jobs for new graduates offer an exciting opportunity for nurses to embark on a lucrative and fulfilling career path, making them part of one of the most respected and in-demand professions in America.
 Nurses can also be one of the highest-paid professions as well.
 There are many paths within nursing that can lead to a lucrative and fulfilling career, including:

 - Emergency care/trauma center